sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 * The new "system container ..." commands would
-   * Do a docker start, if in legacy mode, else create a label that would let kubelet start.
+   * Do a docker start, if in local mode, else create a label that would let kubelet start.
-   * Do a docker stop, if in legacy mode, else remove the label that would let kubelet stop.
+   * Do a docker stop, if in local mode, else remove the label that would let kubelet stop.
    * For docker wait/inspect/exec, run that command on docker-id instead of name.
       * There is no control on names of the dockers started by kubernetes
       * Update all dockers to record their docker-id in State-DB